Ideal Time for a Resident to Look for a New Position

 Two, ask colleagues, attendings, or any older physicians where you’re training.

-Three, reaching out to different practices in your specialty in the city where you want to move.
+Three, reach out to different practices in your specialty in the city where you want to move.

 Four, get on the internet and look for open jobs.